 B.S., Exercise Science from Georgia State University

-M.S., Sports Administration from Georgia State University
+M.S., Sport Administration from Georgia State University

 English, J. A. (2016).
 A digital literacy initiative in Honors: Perceptions of students and instructors about its impact on learning and pedagogy.
 Journal of the National Collegiate Honors Council, 17(2), 125-156.

 English, J.A., & Kruger, A.C.
 (2016).
-Appreciative advising: Six phases to mitigate stereotype threat among student athletes.
+Appreciative advising: Six phases to mitigate stereotype threat among student-athletes.
 Journal of Appreciative Education, 3(1), 18-29.